 Music Festival Requirement (music festivals only)

-if the applicant is a music festival promoter, held a music festival in a county with a population of less than 100,000;
+the festival was held in a county with a population of less than 100,000;

 Artist Contract Requirement (all applicants)

-entered into a written contract with a musical performance artist to conduct a live performance at the venue or festival, as applicable, under which the artist received as compensation a specified percentage of ticket sales for or other sales during the performance, or a guaranteed amount in advance of the performance; and
+entered into a written contract with a musical performance artist to conduct a live performance at the venue or festival under which the artist received as compensation a specified percentage of ticket sales for or other sales during the performance, or a guaranteed amount in advance of the performance; and

 Operational Criteria (all applicants)